theodore-brucker/CoveSecurity/README.md

 My mission is to bring power back to the average person on the internet.

 ## Description
 Cove Security learns intricate network traffic patterns and detects novel and known attacks with increasing accuracy as it analyzes and learns a better and better representation of the network.
-By consuming only header level packet information Cove Security is able to detect attacks that are currently undetected by traditional rule based systems at a fraction of the compute cost.
+By consuming only header-level packet information Cove Security can detect attacks that are currently undetected by traditional rule-based systems at a fraction of the compute cost.

 Cybersecurity companies currently charge an unimaginable amount of money for products that are just now catching up to modern machine learning techniques.

 ## Getting Started
 ### Prerequisites
+### Recommended Hardware
+CPU cores: 4
+Memory: 4 Gb
+Storage: 15 Gb

 ### on Windows
 Operating System: Windows 11 Home 23H2
 Ubuntu: 22.04.1 LTS (via WSL if needed)